triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

     * Username: `admin`
     * Password: `prom-operator`

+    > [!Tip]
-    _The above the default username and password for Grafana when it is installed as part of the Prometheus Helm chart._
+    > The above the default username and password for Grafana when it is installed as part of the Prometheus Helm chart.

 4. The first thing we'll want to do is to create a new custom dashboard.
     To do this, click on the `+` icon in the upper-right of the user interface and select `New dashboard` from the dropdown menu.